SAIF: Members and membership

 Bobby ParkBobby Park

-Retired enginer and project manager, married to Helen with 3 children and 4 granchildren.
-Bobby provides access consultancy and disability equality training and coaches disabed kids various sports.
-Bobby is also involved with a lot of charities, such as the Glasgow Access Panel where he is treasurer, the Glasgow Disability Alliance and the National Advisory Panel for campaigning for Leonard Cheshire.
+Retired engineer and project manager, with 3 children and 4 grandchildren.
+Bobby provides access consultancy and disability equality training and coaches disabled kids various sports.
+Bobby is also involved with the Glasgow Access Panel, the Glasgow Disability Alliance and the National Advisory Panel for campaigning for Leonard Chesire

 Andy GrovesAndy Groves